MISSION OF HONOR AND HOPE

-The Code 3 for a Cure Foundation's Mission of Honor and Hope is a journey across America taken on a fire engine once a year by a crew of cancer surviving firefighters.
+The Code 3 for a Cure Foundation's Mission of Honor and Hope is a journey across America taken on a fire engine once a year (dependent on sponsorship) by a crew of cancer surviving firefighters.
 The purpose of the journey is to:

 1. Honor and remember firefighters (active or retired) who have lost their lives to cancer, because it was they who paved the way, through their service and sacrifice, to the safer equipment and procedures used by firefighters today.